box/developer.box.com/content/pages/sign/10-api-basics/index.md

 The Box Sign API has two major endpoints:

-- [Sign request](./10-sign-request.md) - to create and manage signature
+- [Sign request][sign-request] - to create and manage signature
 requests, using the traditional CRUD and list operations.
-- [Sign template](./20-sign-templates.md) - to list and get details of a template.
+- [Sign template][sign-templates] - to list and get details of a template.

+[sign-request]:page://sign/api-basics/sign-request
+[sign-templates]:page://sign/api-basics/sign-templates